floriandejonckheere/active_brainz/README.md

 If MusicBrainz' database schema version gets bumped, don't forget to bump the schema version in `lib/active_brainz/version.rb` as well.

+### Implementing a new model

+1. Uncomment the table in `lib/active_brainz/database.rb`
+1. Run `rake active_brainz:models:render`
+1. Review the generated models, specs and factories
+1. Uncomment associations to new models in existing models

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/floriandejonckheere/active_brainz](https://github.com/floriandejonckheere/active_brainz).